-Step Description Reference 4 Review the Virtual Servers tab and resolve any missing information.
-See "Update the Virtual Servers tab" on page 61.
-5 Review the Drives tab and resolve any missing information.
-See "Confirm the Drives tab" on page 61.
+Step Description Reference 4 Review the NDMP tab and resolve any missing information.
+See "Resolve the NDMP tab" on page 63.
+5 Review the Virtual Servers tab and resolve any missing information.
+See "Update the Virtual Servers tab" on page 63.
+6 Review the Drives tab and resolve any missing information.
+See "Confirm the Drives tab" on page 64.